paramraghavan/beginners-py-learn/ci-cd-pipeline/ci-cd-pipeline.md

 ### 1. Deploy to Staging

 - Pull versioned artifact from the registry.
-- Apply infrastructure-as-code templates (Terraform, CloudFormation, Helm, etc.).
+- **Apply infrastructure-as-code templates** (Terraform, CloudFormation, Helm, etc.) — **only if deploying to cloud/k8s infrastructure**.
+If the artifact is self-contained (e.g., JAR with embedded server) or infra already exists, skip this step.
 - Deploy to staging environment.
 - Run smoke tests and basic health checks.